ydahal1/ydahal1/jokes.md

-1. Why do programmers prefer dark mode?
-Because light attracts bugs!
+1. Why did the software engineer go broke?
+Because he lost his domain in a DDoS attack.

-2. Why did the developer go broke?
-Because he lost his domain in a phishing attack!
+2. Why did the cyber security expert always carry a ladder?
+To reach new heights in network security!

-3. Why did the computer go to the doctor?
-Because it had a virus!
+3. Why did the software engineer get kicked out of the party?
+He kept talking about his favorite algorithm and nobody could decode what he was saying!

-4. Why was the computer cold?
-It left its Windows open!
+4. Why did the computer go to the doctor?
+Because it had a virus and needed a byte!

 [
-Thu Jul 20 01:22:23 UTC 2023
+Fri Jul 21 01:23:56 UTC 2023
  ]